ItchyTrack/Advanced-Computer-Systems-Projects/Project3/SSD_Performance_Profiling.typ

 Effect of varying read/write ratio at fixed block size (4 KiB random).

 - 100% read yields highest IOPS and lowest latency
-- Increasing write fraction increases latency due to write amplification and cache flushes
+- Increasing write fraction increases latency
-- Mixed workloads show linear reduction in IOPS relative to write ratio
+- We see the inbetween ratios are inbetween these extremes accordingly

-#align(center)[#block(width:8in)[
+#align(center)[#block(width:6in)[
 #image("./plots/mix_sweep.png", width:100%)
 ]]